 Right there is the first problem with the American taco.
 Tacos are not inside of a shell, they are wrapped into a tortilla.
 This aversion to the correct word is just another example of Americans trying to whiten everything they get their hands on.
 Even if they do go crazy and opt for the soft “shell” taco, it is typically going to be a flour tortilla.
-Again, no. Mexicans use corn tortillas when making tacos.
+Again, no. Mexicans use when making tacos.
 Not only can corn be found in abundance in Mexico where flour not so much, but a corn tortilla has more flavor.

 Mexican tacos are all about the meat.
 That lettuce and tomato on the side of the plate is meant to be eaten like a salad, not thrown on your taco.
 Neither is cheese.
 You’ll never find an authentic taco topped with cheese, especially yellow processed cheese that has been grated into a fine dust.
 And chopped meat will not be an option.
 A real taco uses chunks of meat of many different varieties, basically from any animal found on a Mexican farm or that can be caught in the Mexican wild.

 Just imagine the difference in a taco that is made from the meat of a wild boar.
 A hunter goes out in the forest, pulls back on his recurve bow and shoots the arrow straight into the pigs stomach.
 Then takes that fresh meat to make pastor, which is seasoned pork meat, before cutting it into large chunks and making tacos with the succulent meat.
 Recurve bow and arrow hunting is a time honored tradition of catching fresh game to make a real taco.